-- Start by blocking out the shading the dark side of the mountain range.
+Start by blocking out the shading of the dark side of the mountain range.
 Take your time to build up layers of darkness.

 Although, YMMV, I find this CPAF, because hidden behind the music are words that bite home with the cutting wisdom of the bards carving ideas into your mind.
 So, I’m filing this piece of forgotten ‘art’ under CPAF!

 Pulp‘s lyrics fill a void only the poor can really understand, combined with a saccharin pop beat and the overacting god, otherwise known as William Shatner, on the album, “HAS BEEN” … No truer words spoken … elevates it too the next level with an almost act of piracy (or a cover for the uninitiated) by not signing!
 The sheer genius and greatness of this!
 Remix culture at it’s finest.